ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>AI is slowly taking over coding but many programmers are still sticking their head in the sand about what’s coming…</blockquote>

-<h3>4.
-Manus: The Next Level AI Agent - <a href="https://medium.com/@lbq999/manus-next-level-ai-agent-36f964c05f16" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. 🤖 Will AI Replace You As a Software Engineer? - <a href="https://medium.com/@AshAsoyan/will-ai-replace-you-as-a-software-engineer-4b07d863cf2a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Boqiang Liang`**
+✍️ **posted by `Ash Asoyan`**

-<blockquote>Explore Manus AI, an advanced autonomous agent by Monica AI.
-See how it executes tasks, outperforms rivals, and transforms AI automation.</blockquote>
+<blockquote>Spoiler: It’s a tool, not your replacement — unless you code like one.</blockquote>

 <h3>5.
-A Malicious Seed: Fine-Tuning LLMs to Grow Bad Behaviors - <a href="https://medium.com/gitconnected/a-malicious-seed-fine-tuning-llms-to-grow-bad-behaviors-100e4aaa470d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Be Strict, Stay Flexible: Applying the Robustness Principle to Modern APIs - <a href="https://medium.com/itnext/be-strict-stay-flexible-applying-the-robustness-principle-cbfd39a972e5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `ITNEXT`**

-<blockquote>How Narrow Training on Insecure Code Leads to Broad AI Misalignment and Deception</blockquote>
+<blockquote>Robustness Principle: “Be conservative in what you do, be liberal in what you accept from others.”</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Two Angry Recruiters Told Me That They’re Just As Screwed As Job Seekers - <a href="https://medium.com/entrepreneur-s-handbook/two-angry-recruiters-told-me-that-theyre-just-as-screwed-as-job-seekers-c3debd3efb4e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Entrepreneurship Handbook`**

-<blockquote>Job seekers would be better off knowing what recruiters are up against</blockquote>

-<h3>2.
-How Firefly rigorously approached mission planning and testing to achieve the first soft Moon… - <a href="https://medium.com/predict/how-firefly-rigorously-approached-mission-planning-and-testing-to-achieve-the-first-soft-moon-d44f686c6811" target="_blank" rel="noopener noreferrer">link</a></h3>
+This Is How Tesla Will Die - <a href="https://medium.com/predict/this-is-how-tesla-will-die-d0ca25199b9f" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Predict`**

-<blockquote>On March 2 at 8:34 UTC, Firefly Aerospace’s Blue Ghost spacecraft part of NASA’s CLPS program successfully completed its 12-minute descent…</blockquote>
+<blockquote>The vultures are circling the tech giant.</blockquote>

+<h3>2. 🚅 Information Theory for People in a Hurry - <a href="https://medium.com/towards-artificial-intelligence/information-theory-in-a-hurry-a549a57f9bbb" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Towards AI`**

+<blockquote>A quick guide to Entropy, Cross-Entropy and KL Divergence.
+Python code provided. 🐍</blockquote>

 <h3>3.
-Passing the Buck: The story of the 2022 Wings Over Dallas air show collision - <a href="https://medium.com/@admiralcloudberg/passing-the-buck-the-story-of-the-2022-wings-over-dallas-air-show-collision-9bbe5947297b" target="_blank" rel="noopener noreferrer">link</a></h3>
+SpaceX Has Finally Figured Out Why Starship Exploded, And The Reason Is Utterly Embarrassing - <a href="https://medium.com/predict/spacex-has-finally-figured-out-why-starship-exploded-and-the-reason-is-utterly-embarrassing-ccb30295c8e5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Admiral Cloudberg`**
+✍️ **posted by `Predict`**

-<blockquote>How unsafe practices in the air show industry caused the deaths of six crewmembers and the loss of two iconic aircraft.</blockquote>
+<blockquote>This should never have happened.</blockquote>

 <h3>4.
-Tesla Is Dying, And Polestar Wants To Kill It - <a href="https://medium.com/predict/tesla-is-dying-and-polestar-wants-to-kill-it-5a80df45c9e2" target="_blank" rel="noopener noreferrer">link</a></h3>
+LostFuzzer: Passive URL Fuzzing & Nuclei DAST for Bug Hunters - <a href="https://medium.com/bugbountywriteup/lostfuzzer-passive-url-fuzzing-nuclei-dast-for-bug-hunters-a33501b9563b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Predict`**
+✍️ **posted by `InfoSec Write-ups`**

-<blockquote>The industry is exorcising Musk.</blockquote>
+<blockquote>A Bash script for automated nuclei dast scanning by using passive urls</blockquote>

 <h3>5.
-Lego Horizon Adventures Fell Into a Sad Forgotten Hole - <a href="https://medium.com/@xander51/lego-horizon-adventures-fell-into-a-sad-forgotten-hole-6dc757852b5c" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Config Becomes the Code: The Trap of Over-Abstracting Logic - <a href="https://medium.com/itnext/when-config-becomes-the-code-the-trap-of-over-abstracting-logic-e6f5c0048321" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alex Rowe`**
+✍️ **posted by `ITNEXT`**

-<blockquote>Sony’s beautiful family game deserved more players</blockquote>
+<blockquote>Your JSON is now a programming language (Good luck debugging)</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>
 <h3>1.
-I Have Met a Thousand Eyes, but Only Yours Made Me Forget How to Look Away - <a href="https://medium.com/@saikikeshi/i-have-met-a-thousand-eyes-but-only-yours-made-me-forget-how-to-look-away-b7116f731799" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Loved You for So Long.
+And Maybe That’s the Problem — I Still Do - <a href="https://medium.com/@saikikeshi/i-loved-you-for-so-long-and-maybe-thats-the-problem-i-still-do-ebfa0963b373" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `life in letters`**